Skip to content

 On this page

-Sites differ wildly in how hard they are to fetch — from plain HTML to JavaScript SPAs to aggressive bot-protection WAFs (Cloudflare, Akamai, PerimeterX).
-The crawler abstracts this behind a transport, selected with:
+Sites differ wildly in how hard they are to fetch — plain HTML, JavaScript SPAs, or pages behind aggressive firewalls.
+The crawler abstracts how a page is fetched behind a transport, selected with:

 • CRAWLER_TRANSPORT — global default in .env;